ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 $ sshd
 ```

-If you need to kill the server, just kill it's process
+If you need to kill the server, just kill its process

 ```
 $ pkill sshd